-This manual provides information primarily for the PT68K-2 version of HUMBUG/68K, although it may also be used for other 68K versions.
+This manual provides information primarily for the PT68K-2 and -4 versions of HUMBUG/68K, although it may also be used for other 68K versions.
 In that case, your HUMBUG may not be exactly like the version described herein; it may have more - or fewer - functions or commands.
 You may, however, use the HE (help) command to determine which commands are present in your version.

 HUMBUG is a necessary part of your computer, because it contains the very first instructions performed when the computer is first turned on.
-It performs the basic initialization of the system which is required to allow it to work, and becomes the 'monitor' which oversees the direct operation of the hardware - at least, until such time as you load SKDOS.
+It performs the basic initialization of the system which is required to allow it to work, and becomes the 'monitor' which oversees the direct operation of the hardware - at least, until such time as you load SK\DOS.
 HUMBUG is supplied on two EPROMs which plug into the two 28-pin sockets on the system board, labelled U20 and U27.
-The EPROM labelled 'lower' or '1' plugs into U27, while the EPROM labelled 'upper' or '0' plugs into U20.
+On the PT68K-2, the EPROM labelled 'lower' or '1' plugs into U27, while the EPROM labelled 'upper' or '0' plugs into U20.
+On the PT68K-2, the 'lower' EPROM plugs into U26, and the 'upper' EPROM plugs into U27.
 When inserting the EPROMS, make sure not to bend any pins, and orient the notches (which identify pin 1) as shown on the printed circuit board.